Bakeries in Philadelphia: The Ultimate Guide

 Frosted Fox Cake Shop

-This one-man, one-bread operation bakes an amazing, fresh sourdough loaf that’s only available for delivery or at Germantown’s Kitchen Garden Farmstand — it’s just that good — and Michael currently in the process of building a bigger bake oven to expand availability.
-Check them out if you’re looking for something new, personal and delicious.
-Home delivery in Northwest Philly
+This operation bakes an amazing, fresh sourdough loaf that’s only available for delivery via a weekly subscription or at Germantown’s Kitchen Garden Farmstand — it’s just that good.
+Check them out if you’re looking for something personal and delicious.
+Home delivery in Northwest Philly.

 Wild Flour Bakery